Roth conversions aca subsidy

 They do aggressive Roth Conversions up to the 22% tax bracket in blue.
 Note that these conversions keep the Conversions just under the 22/25% tax bracket for the foreseeable future.

-Roth conversions are expected to save them almost $1M in tax payments if they live to be 90.
-Not too bad!
+If they live to be 90, Roth conversions are expected to save them almost $1M in tax payments.
+That’s not too bad!

 When it is not an easy decision, what factors should you consider when deciding on premium ACA tax credits or Roth conversions?